utdata/icj-class/resources/start-a-project.md

 > This is updated to use `main` instead of `master` as the default branch in Git/Github.

+> Here is a [screencast of the complete project setup](https://drive.google.com/file/d/1qdL7BS6wtk14Rise5YO9MTW9FLvyRw-k/view?usp=sharing) for a local project including README, gitignore, initializing git, creating a Github repo and connecting it to your local project.

 ## Overview of the steps

 These are the overall steps in case you just need reminders of the order.
 A more detailed breakdown is [below](#a-very-detailed-version-of-starting-a-new-project).